GeorgeMichailov10/Programming-Patterns/Lesson 5: Neural Network Basics/Lesson/Notes.md

 #### Components

 ##### Layers
 - Composed of layers of neurons.
-The input vector into each layer = 1 x number of neurons in previous vector.
-Output is 1 x number of neurons in this vector.
+The input vector into each layer = 1 x number of neurons in previous layer.
+Output is 1 x number of neurons in this layer.
 - the input layer is where the data is inputted.
 The number of neurons is equal to the dimensions of the input vector.
 - All of the internal layers are called hidden layers.
 This is where the calculations occur.
 - The final layer is called the output layer.
 The number of neurons in this layer is equal to the number of output classes (or 1 if is continuous instead of discrete).